colleenmccray/Image-Classification-Using-CNNs/README.md

 #### Data Dictionary

 The dataset, provided by the Aarhus University Signal Processing group in collaboration with the University of Southern Denmark, includes images of unique plants from 12 different species.
-To facilitate seamless data/project handling, the images are stored in the images.npy file, and corresponding labels are available in Labels.csv.
+To facilitate seamless data/project handling, the images are stored in the images.npy [download large file]:(https://drive.google.com/file/d/1d9pg5kem0jtfbtWKrdY68moAdSQu7sKn/view?usp=share_link) file, and corresponding labels are available in Labels.csv.

 #### **List of Species**
 1. Black-grass